Tareq-Ahmad/DIP-Project-Codes/README.md

 ```
 # Results

-Below is the model's performance after it was trained on the train images and validated on the validation images:
+Below is the model's performance after it was trained on the training images and validated on the validation images:
+# Model's Perfromance

 ![Model's Performance](images/results.png)

-Validation:
+# Validation

 ![Ground Truth (val_batch2_labels)](images/val_batch2_labels.jpg)